Hawkbat/lobotomy-corp-bridge/README.md

 bridge.connect();
 ```

+You can view a full list of supported `BridgeMessage` types and their fields in [the generated type documentation](https://hawk.bar/lobotomy-corp-bridge/).

 ### Browser

 No additional changes are needed to use this library in client-side browser JS.
 You will need to target browsers that support ES6 modules if you aren't using a bundler.